API Basics

 ### Using a method of your choice {#using-a-method-of-your-choice}

 Offers for Publishers exposes a REST API.
-You are free to use the REST/HTTP client of your choice and can still use the Mastercard open-source [client authentication](https://developer.mastercard.com/platform/documentation/authentication/using-oauth-1a-to-access-mastercard-apis/) library for signing your requests.
-Refer to the Offers for Publishers [API Reference](https://developer.mastercard.com/presentment/documentation/api-reference/presentment/index.md) section.
+You are free to use the REST/HTTP client of your choice and can still use the Mastercard open-source client libraries for signing your requests:

 ## Environments {#environments}